moranenzo/TIPE-Contactless-Smart-Cards/exps/22 11 29 Demodulation experimentation/report.md

 <h2>Objective of the Experiment</h2>
 <p>
   The objective of this experiment is to test an amplitude demodulation device, allowing us to retrieve the modulating signal carried by the message transmitted by the card.
-Today, we will use the demodulation device on a sample circuit.
+Today, we used the demodulation device on a sample circuit.
 </p>

 <h2>Steps of the Experiment</h2>

 <h3>1.
 Building the Circuit</h3>
 <p>
-    I assembled a basic circuit to test the demodulation device, using a multiplier to modulate the signal.
+    We assembled a basic circuit to test the demodulation device, using a multiplier to modulate the signal.
 </p>
 <p>
 <strong>Parameters Used:</strong>